lhb11/jsencrypt-long/README.md

 Introduction
 ======================
+Support Chinese encryption and decryption of any length

 When browsing the internet looking for a good solution to RSA Javascript encryption, there is a whole slew of libraries that basically take the fantastic work done by Tom Wu @ http://www-cs-students.stanford.edu/~tjw/jsbn/ and then